MangiameliFabio/Enchanted-Defense/README.md

 # Top Down Shooter
 Currently, I'm working on this project.
-It is a custom engine in which I implemented a top-down shooter.
+It is a custom engine in which I implement a top-down shooter.
 The Engine is highly inspired by the [LazyFoo SDL](https://lazyfoo.net/tutorials/SDL/index.php) tutorial series.

 For the Textures I used [Piskel](https://www.piskelapp.com/p/create/sprite).
 I'm not an artist so please excuse the simplicity of the textures :P